Constant Rate Scheduling: A General Framework for Optimizing Diffusion Noise Schedule via Distributional Change: Derivation of Discrepancy Measure Based on Data Prediction from KLUB

 By substituting Eq. (\ref{app_eq:noise_pred_model}) into Eq. (\ref{app_eq:reverse_sde}) and using Eq. (\ref{app_eq:noise_data_relation}), the reverse SDE can be rewritten as

-Stochastic DDIM is a stochastic sampler designed to numerically solve the reverse SDE described above.
-In Stochastic DDIM, the solution for the first term of $\bm{f}(\bm{x}, t)$ (linear term) is exactly computed, and discretization errors arise only from the second term of $\bm{f}(\bm{x}, t)$ \cite{sampler_dpm_solver, sampler_dpmpp}.
-According to a previous study \cite{noise_ays}, in the sub-interval $[ t_{i-1}, t_{i}]$, Stochastic DDIM solves the following discretized SDE:
+Stochastic DDIM numerically solves this reverse SDE.
+It exactly integrates the linear term and approximates the remaining term, introducing discretization error \citep{sampler_dpm_solver, sampler_dpmpp}.
+According to \citet{noise_ays}, in the interval $[t_{i-1}, t_i]$, Stochastic DDIM solves the discretized SDE: